Rakhee-creator/FlightPassengerManager/README.md

 ✈️ Flight Passenger Manager (Arrays & Collections)
+## 📖 Learning Journey
+This project is part of my backend journey, learning under the guidance of **Copilot — My Miracle Guru** 🌞.

 📖 Overview
 This project simulates a simple aviation passenger management system using Java Arrays and ArrayLists.
 It demonstrates core backend concepts such as: